The-Lee-Company/python-UEKA05xxxxxxxx---Evaluation-Kit/README.md

 For additional support, please visit www.ttpventus.com/support or email the TTP Ventus Support Team at [support@ttpventus.com](mailto:support@ttpventus.com).

-We welcome suggestions for how we can improve and build upin this repository; please feel free to share your ideas, feature requests and any bugs you identify with us using the email address above.
+We welcome suggestions for how we can improve and build upon this repository; please feel free to share your ideas, feature requests and any bugs you identify with us using the email address above.